 Miracles when a loved one passes on

-The following are true stories.
+The following are true stories about the Communion of Saints.
 They are the testimonies of real people who have experienced miraculous touches of love after a dear one has gone home to be with Jesus.

 When my father-in-law had to have an ileostomy from his cancer, he could not bear to let his own children take care of him and see him in his weakened state.
 His daughters tried to care for him, but he literally ran away from their home.